protasm/LPC2J/doc/return-type-inference-fixes.md

 integers.
 The mismatch produced `java.lang.VerifyError: Bad return type` failures when loading the generated classes.

-This change teaches the type inference pass to record the return type of each function based on the expressions it actually returns.
+This change teaches the semantic type checker to record the return type of each function based on the expressions it actually returns.
 The inferred type feeds the method symbol used during bytecode generation, ensuring that the JVM method signature and the emitted return opcode agree.

 ## What changed
-- `TypeInferenceVisitor` now tracks the method currently being visited and updates that method's symbol type whenever it encounters an explicit `return` statement.
+- The semantic type checker now tracks the method currently being visited and updates that method's symbol type whenever it encounters an explicit `return` statement.
 - Method return descriptors produced during bytecode generation now reflect the